dusterbloom/hugo-twenty-twenty-forestry/content/about/_index.md

 description: This is meta description

 ---

 Bombi is a cat who lives at my mother's place but in reality it's really me.
+When I was younger I went to study at the Art School of Nowhere.
+Now I am happy where I am.